DreamSpoon/AMH2B/README.md

 ## 2) Bone Woven
 Simplify the MakeHuman rig animation process re: Mixamo et al. via a bridge that connects imported animation rigs to imported MHX2 rigs - leaving face panel and visemes intact, while allowing for great functionality e.g. finger movements.

 In a perfect world, Blender and MakeHuman would work seamlessly with any and all motion capture data, and any motion capture sharing website (including body, facial, etc. rig).
-The real world includes problems with bone names, 'bone roll', vertex groups, etc. This script bridges some real world gaps between different rigs.
+The real world includes problems with bone names, 'bone roll', vertex groups, etc. This script bridges some real world gaps between different rigs, and re-targeting animations.

 Basically, bones from Rig B (this could be a downloaded rig from a mocap sharing website, etc.) are mapped to Rig A so that Rig B acts like "marionettist" to the Rig A "marionette".
 Rig B controls Rig A, allowing the user to tweak the final animation by animating Rig A.